CHEF D’ÉQUIPE, PROGRAMMATION RÉGIONALE

 Office hours are generally Monday to Friday, from 9 AM to 5 PM.
 Additional hours are required to work evening and weekend concert duty, primarily at Roy Thomson Hall and George Weston Recital Hall, as well as occasional meetings and office work during peak times of the season.

-In this position, you will begin working from the TSO office and upon the completion of the 3-month probation period, may transition into a hybrid work model of 3 or more days a week in the office, and the others working remotely from a secure location in your home.
-The TSO office is located at 145 Wellington Street West, Toronto, Ontario.
+In this position, you will begin working from the TSO office and upon the completion of the 3 month probation period, may transition into a hybrid work model of 3 or more days a week in the office, and the others working remotely from a secure location in your home.
+The TSO provides all necessary equipment for working from home.
+The TSO office is located at 145 Wellington Street West, 5th floor Toronto, Ontario.

 Employee Relations Support:

-• Provides training, coaching, and creates a positive team environment for the Patron Services team to achieve consistent delivery of exceptional service and patron engagement.
+Provides direct leadership, training, coaching, and creates a positive team environment for the Patron Services team to achieve consistent delivery of exceptional customer service and patron engagement.

 Operations Support:

-• Supports Assistant Manager to ensure TSO concerts, events, campaigns, offers, pricing changes, special promotions and customer service information are accurately and effectively communicated to staff through updates to TSO Intranet.
+Ensures TSO concerts, events, campaigns, offers, pricing changes, special promotions and customer service information are accurately and effectively communicated to staff and venue partners.

-• Monitors Contact Us, patron comments, complaints and general feedback.
-Responds to escalated customer service enquiries, identifies challenges and opportunities and works with the Assistant Manager of Patron Services to implement solutions.
+Oversees Contact Us, patron comments, complaints and general feedback.
+Responds to escalated customer service enquiries, identifies challenges and opportunities, and works with the Director of Patron Services to implement solutions.

-• Assist with covering duties of Assistant Manager and Patron Services Coordinator during absences.
+Assists with covering some duties of Director and Patron Services Coordinator during absences.

 Patrons Support: